 The core gameplay experience remains the same between versions, but the complexity and difficulty to learn increases (to mirror the growing age of any kid players).
 For example v1 uses a flat 1 Stamina for damage, whereas v2 uses D4 for damage.
+There is a re-themed version for Star Wars as well.

 Party of Light has an interesting history.
 The “game” started when I bought toy wooden sword and shields at a store on Vancouver Island.
 I was on a camping trip with family, including two of my nieces.
 Using the swords and shields I offhand made up a little fantasy story and we imagined ourselves fighting dragons, trolls, and other creatures as we walked down some train tracks.
 Our name was the Party of Light.